Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 In this task, you will add the **AdventureWorks** database that will be used by the sample application in the following exercise.

 1. In order to enable downloads from IE you will need to update **Internet Explorer Enhanced Security Configuration**.
-In the Windows Azure Virtual Machine, open **Server Manager** from **Start | All Programs | Administrative Tools**.
+In the Windows Azure virtual machine, open **Server Manager** from **Start | All Programs | Administrative Tools**.

 1. In the **Server Manager** window, click **Configure IE ESC** within the **Security Information** section.